ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

      Note that a group member can retrieve the authentication credentials of all the current group members by sending a GET request to the same KDC resource instead (see {{sec-key-retrieval-all}}).

-  - The element 'inclusion\_flag' encodes the CBOR simple value "true" (0xf5) if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the authentication credentials of the nodes having their node identifier specified in 'id\_filter' (i.e, selection by inclusive filtering).
+  - The element 'inclusion\_flag' encodes the CBOR simple value "true" (0xf5) if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the authentication credentials of the nodes having their node identifier specified in 'id\_filter' (i.e., selection by inclusive filtering).
 Instead, this element encodes the CBOR simple value "false" (0xf4) if the Client wishes to receive the authentication credentials of the nodes not having the node identifiers specified in the third element 'id\_filter' (i.e., selection by exclusive filtering).

   - The array 'role\_filter' can be empty, if the Client does not wish to filter the requested authentication credentials based on the roles of the group members.